vnmrtz/audits/README.md

 # Audit Experience

 ## Overview
-Experienced security researcher & solidity white-hat with a robust three-year background in blockchain security.
-Started as a white-hat researcher in 2021, successfully addressing vulnerabilities in prominent protocols like AAVE and RAI (see [Bug Bounties section](#bounties)), securing +33M USD live at risk.
-Co-founder of the leading web3 security firm Enigma Dark as well as Lead Security Researcher and Main Fuzzing Engineer.
-Other roles include SR at Spearbit and Smart Contract Auditor at Oak Security/Solidified.
+Experienced security researcher and Solidity white-hat with over three years of expertise in blockchain security.
+Started as a white-hat researcher in 2021, successfully addressing vulnerabilities in prominent protocols like AAVE and RAI, safeguarding over $33M in live assets at risk (see [Bug Bounties section](#bounties)).
+Co-founder of Enigma Dark, a leading Web3 security firm, serving as Lead Security Researcher and Main Fuzzing Engineer.
+Additional roles include Security Researcher at Spearbit and Smart Contract Auditor at Oak Security/Solidified.

-Involved in fuzz and invariant testing research, I have successfully collaborated with protocols like Euler Finance, AAVE, Silop Finance, Flower Money and TapiocaDao implementing invariant testing suites for their codebases:
+Involved in fuzz and invariant testing research, I have successfully collaborated with protocols like Euler Finance, AAVE, Silo Finance, Flower Money and TapiocaDao implementing invariant testing suites for their codebases:
 - https://www.euler.finance/blog/euler-and-spearbit-set-to-host-cryptos-largest-audit-competition, https://twitter.com/vn_martinez_/status/1771220621554303066?s=20
 - https://twitter.com/twMattt/status/1769560402206040413?s=20